tristan-weil/www-t18s/content/en/projects/big-infra/part1/4-nomad.md

 title: "4.
 Nomad"
 menuTitle: "4.
 Nomad"
 description: "Nomad"
-weight: 14
+weight: 4
 ---

 {{< toc >}}

+## What I want?

+I need [Nomad](https://www.nomadproject.io/) to orchestrate the deployments of my services.
+It will
+- manage them (deployments, updates, recoveries, etc)
+- register them in Consul (service + checks)

+There will be:
+- 3 agents in `server` mode forming the cluster, installed on the `stack` nodes
+- on all other nodes, the agents will be running in `client` mode

 ## Deployment

-[Nomad](https://www.nomadproject.io/) binaries are available from the main site or from many package managers.
+[Nomad](https://www.nomadproject.io/) binaries are available from the main site or from the packages' manager.

 For now, this is how we are going to configure each agent:
 - no ACLs